nextflow-io/website/content/blog/2023/czi-mentorship-round-2.md

-title=Nextflow and nf-core mentorship, Round 2
+title=Nextflow and nf-core Mentorship, Round 2
 date=2023-04-17
 type=post
 description=With the second round of the mentorship program now complete, we celebrate the success of the most recent cohort of mentors and mentees.